streetakos/wasserstein-distance/README.md

-A python implementatation of the Wasserstein distance between two finite mixture models. this function was used to generate the figures from the paper:
+A python implementatation of the Wasserstein distance (also known as earth mover's distance) between two finite mixture models.
+This function was used to generate the figures from the paper:

 > **WIND: WASSERSTEIN INCEPTION DISTANCE FOR EVALUATING GENERATIVE ADVERSARIAL NETWORK PERFORMANCE**